What Can I Do to Relieve Symptoms of Pinkeye?

 What Are the Complications of Pinkeye?

 Usually, pinkeye is a self-limited disease, either clearing up on its own or after a course of antibiotics.
-However, certain forms of conjunctivitis can become serious and sight-threatening.
+However, certain forms of conjunctivitis can become serious and sight-threatening, because they can cause cornea scarring.
 They include conjunctivitis caused by gonorrhea, chlamydia, or certain strains of the adeno virus.

 How Can I Avoid Getting Pinkeye?